CCurl/r4/README.md

 ## Memory areas
 There are 2 memory areas in r4:
-- USER: r4 function code goes in this area.
+- CODE: r4 function code goes in this area.
 Default size is 128K.
 - VARS: use with 'V' opcode.
 Default size is 256K.
-- The USER area can also be used for data.
+- The CODE area can also be used for data.
 See the 'U' opcode.
-- The VARS area is not used by the r4 system at all, 100% free.
+- The VARS area is not used by the r4 system at all, it is 100% free.

 ## Locals